Sustainability Certification & Reporting

-BONSUCRO is one of the nineteen programs that have been officially approved by the European Union as compliant with the mandatory sustainability criteria that all biofuels commercialized in Europe must fulfill.
-Today, 8.9% of the Brazilian total sugarcane area (867,345 ha), 3.6 million tons of sugar and 2.6 billion liters of ethanol are EU Bonsucro certified.
+BONSUCRO is one of the fifteen programs that have been officially approved by the European Union as compliant with the mandatory sustainability criteria that all biofuels commercialized in Europe must fulfill.
+Today, 8.7% of the Brazilian total sugarcane area (886,905 ha) is EU Bonsucro certified.

 Transparency and continuous improvement are key elements for the Brazilian sugarcane industry to develop in a sustainable way.
 To this end, UNICA publishes a sustainability report on a regular basis.
 The 2010 report was prepared in accordance to the G3 Guidelines of the Global Reporting Initiative (GRI) and met the highest qualification level (A+).
 Its publication represented a major milestone in the development of the Brazilian sugar-energy sector.

 Some 90 sugar and ethanol mills provided information for UNICA’s 2010 GRI report.
 Additionally, more than a 100 mills are now producing their own GRI reports, showing that reporting on sustainable practices is more and more integrated in the global strategy of sugarcane companies.

 UNICA was the first Brazilian association to publish a sustainability report based on the GRI guidelines in 2008.